 Such a commitment would pay for itself many times over in terms of the quality of life of children, young people and adults, reduction of mental illness and crime and the resilience, well-being and freedom of society as a whole.

-For more information, please visit the Foundation Years Action Group website
+For more information, please visit the Foundation Years Information and Research website

 In September 2013, Frank launched a manifesto with a cross-party group of MPs calling for greater political focus on supporting vulnerable families during pregnancy and the early years of a child’s life.